Method's Quick Guide to Loft Conversions

 What are some examples of Permitted Development projects?

-Method have produced some fantastic loft conversions for our clients.
+Method Studio Architecture have produced some fantastic loft conversions for our clients.
 Although most can be quite straightforward applications some have a tricky detail or restriction we have had to carefully design for.
 Please see the links below for some excellent examples of lovely conversions that have given our clients the much needed extra space!

 Remember, if you wish to go bigger than these Permitted Development guidelines then you can apply for a Householder Planning submission.
-Method Studio are experienced in submitting a combination of submissions as well.
+Method Studio Architecture are experienced in submitting a combination of submissions as well.
 If you wish to combine a loft conversion with an extension and internal reconfigurations we are here to help navigate the best option for you.
-Get in touch with our team today!
+Get in touch with our architectural team today!